Home

 Just be aware of your thoughts.
 Breathe deeply.
 Resolve to replace the negative thoughts for positive ones.

-smiley girl in red The following are possible (and common) scenarios of everyday life in which you can choose positive thinking:
+The following are possible (and common) scenarios of everyday life in which you can choose positive thinking:

 • The traffic is heavy and it seems difficult to find a parking place.
 The usual thought you may have is "It's going to take me ages to park", or something on the line.

 • Your computer is not working properly and you don't know why.
 The usual reaction: panic, anger, frustration.
-Rather, calm down and think that everything will be sorted out smoothly, even magically.

 Although the thinking shift given in the examples above may appear "too easy" or even silly to you, it works.
-With each thought you have you are literally re-creating your present and your future anew.
+With each thought you have you are actually re-creating your present and your future anew.

 The key

-key on hand The key to use positive thinking in everyday life is to be aware of when negative thoughts are developing in your mind.
+The key to use positive thinking in everyday life is to be aware of when negative thoughts are developing in your mind.

 Otherwise it is really easy to slip into "default mode" and react negatively.